Mac OS Rocket.Chat Development Environment Setup

 Step 6: Edit Rocket.Chat files

-• Launch your IDE and open the cloned repository folder in your IDE
+• Open the cloned Rocket.Chat repository in your editor.

-• When you make changes to Rocket.Chat the server will automatically rebuild
+• As you make changes, the development server automatically rebuilds the application.